Modified Citrus Pectin Dosage and Usage Guide

 • Smaller fragments reach the circulation and can interact with cells and proteins systemically.

-"Reducing size and esterification lets these fragments leave the gut and act beyond digestion."
+"Reducing size and esterification lets these fragments leave the gut and act beyond our digestion collection."

 How MCP Works in the Body: The Galectin-3 Connection